Contact Us

 Ball Arena in downtown Denver

 “The spread between those supporting and those not supporting is really tiny,” CU Denver associate professor Geoffrey Propheter told Bisnow.
-“You have a much greater chance of being rejected when your facility — or, in this case, the facility-related ancillary development — requires the convincing of a majority of 13 and not 2,000 or 200,000.”
+“You have a much greater chance of succeeding when your facility — or, in this case, the facility-related ancillary development — requires the convincing of a majority of 13 and not 2,000 or 200,000.”

 While Ball Arena will in effect anchor what one council member called “another downtown” with 6,000 housing units and a 3-acre public park, the 25-year project also promises a new 5,000-seat venue and ensures that the championship-winning Avalanche and Nuggets stick around until 2050.